GIS in Python¶

 There are two sets of tools for using GIS in Python: the first is by using python scripts to control ArcGIS, a popular (but expensive) commercial platform; the second is using native python tools.

 The all-in-one GIS platform for Python is GeoPandas, which extends the popular Pandas library to also support spatial data.
-GeoPandas is about to release 0.2, and you can find docs for 0.2 here .
+GeoPandas recently released version 0.2, and you can find docs for 0.2 here .
 Hopefully, they’re pretty good (full disclosure, I wrote many of them!)

 You can also find a a full course of geospatial analysis using GeoPandas .